KHARKIVSKA-KURKUMA/react-vite-project-template-js/README.md

       >
 ```

-The production version of the project will automatically be linted, built, and
+The production version of the project will automatically be built, and
 deployed to GitHub Pages every time the `main` branch
 is updated.